Chewy742/SoccerStatistics/README.md

 Within the folder Python Futbol, there are trials and basic tests for various different visuals - bar charts, scatter plots done with the help of FC Python tutorials tht can be found at https://fcpython.com/

+Within the folder ConvexHulls, there is a notebook containing a version for a convex hull generator.